particle1331/ok-transformer/docs/intro.md

 <br>

 The name of this collection comes from the following study which changed my mental model on the pursuit of "best" solutions.
-The results of the study suggest that one should pursue unique and novel solutions to problems &mdash; even if these solutions may seem to be suboptimal at the first iterations.
+Results of the study suggest that one should pursue unique and novel solutions to problems &mdash; even if these solutions may seem to be suboptimal at the first iterations.

 ```text
 Brackbill D, Centola D (2020) Impact of network structure on collective